 1. Do not move your vehicle.
-It is very important that your vehicle stays in the original location for insurance purposes.
+It is very important that your vehicle stays in its original location for insurance purposes.

 2. Call the police.
-They will be able to assist anyone that is injured and so that the crash is documented.
+They will be able to assist anyone that is injured so that the crash is documented.

 3. Take pictures of the vehicles, the accident scene, and any visible injuries you and your passengers may have.